 Original results are presented pertinent to microbial survival time, persistence of organic biomarkers, and calibration of the optically stimulated luminescence dating technique, as a function of depth.
 The model predicts a population of radiation resistant cells to survive in martian per- mafrost soil for 450,000 years at 2 m depth, the proposed drill length of the ExoMars rover.
 The Antarctic culturing studies identified representatives of four bacterial genera.
 The novel isolate Brevundimonas sp.
 MV.7 is found to show 99% 16S sequence similarity to cells discovered in NASA spacecraft assembly clean rooms, with the experimental irradiation determining this strain to suffer 10−6 population inactivation after a radiation dose of 7.5 kGy in martian permafrost conditions.
 Integrating the modelling and experimental irradiation, this research finds a contaminant population of such cells deposited just beneath the martian surface would survive the ambient cosmic radiation field for 117,000 years.

-I am currently a UK Space Agency research fellow at the University of Westminster.
+I am currently a professor at the University of Westminster.
+I have held a UK Space Agency research fellow at University of Leicester and University of Kent.
 I was a postgraduate student at University College London, completing my PhD in 2007, and before that an undergraduate at the University of Oxford reading Biological Sciences.
 Follow these links for more details on my academic work.
 My CV is available here.

 These publications are also available through my entry on ResearchGate.